cchrispy/TicTacToe/README.md

 # TicTacToe

+### Getting started
+To start the game, clone the repo and open up the terminal.
+`node src/tictactoe.js` to start the game.

 ### How to play
 The tic-tac-toe squares are numbered one through nine, starting from the top left ("one") to the bottom right ("nine").
 When prompted, enter a valid square to toggle the square.
 Use the word rather than the number to identify the square (e.g. "one", "five", "nine"; not 1, 5, 9).